No evidence of Havana syndrome brain injury, US studies find | Health

 The U.S. State Department on Monday said it was reviewing the NIH report on what the department calls anomalous health incidents (AHI).
 A spokesman said Secretary of State Antony Blinken was determined the department would do "everything possible to ensure employees and family members who report an AHI are treated with respect and compassion and receive timely access to medical care and all benefits to which they are entitled."

 U.S. intelligence agencies last year concluded that it was "very unlikely" a foreign adversary was responsible for the Havana syndrome cases.
-The agencies suggested in that report that symptoms reported by U.S. personnel were likely the result of pre-existing conditions, conventional illnesses and environmental factors.
+Dr. Mitchell Valdes, who spearheaded a Cuban task force that investigated the incidents from Havana, said the U.S. intelligence conclusion and NIH studies, were "devastating blows to the entire story that was put together that there was an attack with a mysterious energy weapon that had caused damage to (the diplomats') brain."

-(Reporting By Deena Beasley; Additional reporting by Simon Lewis, Michael Martina and Julie Steenhuysen; Editing by Bill Berkrot)
+(Reporting By Deena Beasley in Los Angeles; Additional reporting by Simon Lewis in Washington, Julie Steenhuysen in Chicago and Nelson Acosta in Havana; Editing by Bill Berkrot)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)